 - Increase in Gift Tax Rate and California Tax Rates.
-Other distinct possibilities include an increase in the Gift Tax from 40% to 45%, and a proposed rise in the California State Income Tax, which seems likely given the deficits caused by the pandemic.
+Other distinct possibilities include an increase in the Gift Tax from 40% to 45%, and a proposed rise in the California State Income Tax, which seems likely given California’s penchant for new and higher taxes.

 - Some Nice-to-Have Breaks: Biden has proposed increasing child- and dependent-care credits from $2K to $4K for one child, or $8K for two or more.
 He’s also proposed a $15K tax credit for first-time homebuyers.
 Nice to have, but not much impact for high net-worth individuals.

 - Green Energy Tax Changes will likely come along, including deductions for investments in certain residential and commercial buildings with solar infrastructure, as well as credits for buying electric vehicles.
 Fossil fuel companies will likely see the elimination of federal income tax deductions for oil and gas drilling costs and depletion.
 These changes may be a mix of problems and new opportunities for investors.